omarben23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l : Create a script that counts the number of directories in the PATH printenv :  script that lists environment variables. set : Create a script that lists all local variables and environment variables, and functions.
+BEST="School" : Create a script that creates a new local variable.

+Name: BEST
+Value: School